VikasSastiya/chat-app/prisma/EXPLANATION.md

 Its value is automatically generated using cuid() when a new user is created

+### Why @default is used?

+It tells Prisma:
+"If user doesn't give a value for id, generate one automatically using cuid()."

+So you don't have to manually assign ids.

 ## emailVerified DateTime? @map("email_verified")

 ### @map() tells Prisma: